-During this monitoring period there were a total of 25 AE events located with high confidence (Figure ES-1).
+During this monitoring period there were a total of 26 AE events located with high confidence (Figure ES-1).
 A study of the spatial distribution of AEs shows that the majority of events are associated with distinct clusters.
-A peak in activity on 8th June 2009 is associated with events positioning in two clusters, labelled E and F, where significant activity has not been observed since deposition hole excavation.
-Cluster E is located towards the bottom, and on the south west side of the deposition hole in a region characterised by high compressive stress.
-Cluster F is positioned in a region where events have not been previously located by the AE system but are close (30 cm) to event clusters recorded during excavation.
+A peak in activity on 18th February 2010 is associated with events positioning in two clusters, labelled E and F, where significant activity was first observed during the previous six-month monitoring period (observed since deposition hole excavation).
+Cluster E is located towards the bottom, and on the south-west side of the deposition hole in a region characterised by high compressive stress.
+Cluster F is positioned in a region close (30 cm) to event clusters recorded during excavation.
 The events are close to the tunnel, in a region characterised by high compressive stress; possibly a zone that was damaged during tunnel excavation.
-The events in Clusters B, C and D are located in the same volumes as clusters observed in previous monitoring periods and are thus interpreted as occurring along the same structures.
+The events in Clusters A and B are located in the same volumes as clusters observed in previous monitoring periods and are thus interpreted as occurring along the same structures.
 The events could be a continuation of activity in the damaged zone, created either by movement on pre-existing microcracks or as a result of extension or formation of new microcracks in the existing damaged region.
 Therefore we can assume that the rock mass around the deposition holes has remained relatively stable throughout this six-month period.

-The changes in average P- and S-wave velocity experienced in this period, maximum of approximately +1.1 ms-1 and +0.3 ms-1 respectively, are smaller than the estimated uncertainties (2 ms-1) and not significant.
-P- and S-wave amplitudes remain relatively stable, within 0.07 dB of the amplitude at the start of the reporting period, until 21st June 2009 when P- and S-wave amplitude drops by 0.11 db and 0.10 db respectively over 8 days (a relatively large change for the period).
-The average velocity changes across each of the five ray-path categories, defined according to their orientation with respect to the deposition hole and the in situ stress field, are small and similar for P- and S-waves.
+The changes in average P- and S-wave velocity experienced in this period, maximum of approximately +0.5 ms-1 and +0.2 ms-1 respectively, are below the estimated uncertainties (2 ms-1) and not significant.
+P- and S-wave amplitudes show greater, though still small, variation, reaching towards the end of December 2009 approximately 0.07 dB and 0.04 dB higher, respectively, than the values at the start of the reporting period.
+Amplitudes then steadily dropped until the end of the reporting period with P- and S-wave values reaching 0.04 dB and 0.01 dB lower, respectively, than the value at the start of the reporting period.
+The average amplitude changes across each of the five ray-path categories, defined according to their orientation with respect to the deposition hole and the in situ stress field, show differing trends and also differences between P- and S-wave responses.
+However, compared to previous reporting periods, velocities, amplitudes and rock parameters show only small variations for this period.
+P- and S-wave velocity changes and amplitude changes from the start of monitoring (20th March 2003) are presented in Figure ES-2.